kubeshop/botkube/cmd/cli/docs/botkube_install.md

 ## botkube install

-install Botkube into cluster
+install or upgrade Botkube in k8s cluster

 ### Synopsis

-Use this command to install the Botkube agent.
+Use this command to install or upgrade the Botkube agent.

 ```
 botkube install [OPTIONS] [flags]